Uzbek Soviet Socialist Republic: Economy

 Uzbekistan had an industrial sector including electric power generation, engineering, and chemical production.

 Uzbekistan's energy came from large thermal power plants, including those at Syrdarya, Angren, Tashkent and others.
 There was also a hydroelectric component to the economy, including the Charvak, Hodzhikentskaya, Gazalkent and Farkhad hydroelectric plants, among others.

 The natural gas industry was of importance to the economy of the republic.
 The Gazly deposits and other and Kashkadarya (Mubarak, Shurtan) area contributed to this industry.
 Uzbekistan also produced oil (Fergana valley, Bukhara and Surkhandarya region).
 In terms of minerals, there was production of lead and zinc, tungsten, molybdenum, copper ores (found in the Karamazarskaya group of deposits), and gold (found in the Navoi region, Jizzakh region, and others).

 Chemical manufacturing included the production of mineral fertilizers (nitrogen and phosphorus) for cotton (in Chirchik, Kokand, Samarkand, Fergana, Almalyk, and Navoi); the manufacture of chemical fibers (in Fergana); plastics (in Fergana and Namangan), rubber products, household chemicals, and more.
-Petrochemical, chemical and pharmaceutical, and the microbiological industry were all present in some form.
+The petrochemical, chemical, pharmaceutical, and microbiological industry were all present in some form.

 Some of the engineering sector included: agriculture (machinery for the mechanization of cotton cultivation, cotton harvesters, etc.), production of tractors, equipment for the cotton and textile industry, construction and road machines, electrical engineering; aviation, electronic and instrument-making, chemical and petroleum engineering.
 Some companies also produced cement, asbestos-cement pipes, slate, and ceramics.

 Some of the light industry present in Uzbekistan included the primary processing of cotton, silk cocoons, wool, fiber crops, raw hides, and karakul pelts.
 Cotton and silk textiles, footwear, garments, and carpets were all produced in Uzbekistan.

-The food industry produced oil and fat - mainly oil production from cotton seeds, tinned vegetables, butter and cheese, milk, and meat.
+The food industry produced oil and fat – mainly oil production from cotton seeds, tinned vegetables, butter and cheese, milk, and meat.